Aryo15/Proxima/docs/development/plugin/hooks.rst

         app.register_blueprint(portal, url_prefix="/portal")

 By defining a function called ``flaskbb_load_blueprints``, which has a corresponding hook specification under the same name.
-FlaskBB will pass in an ``app`` object as specified in the hook spec, which we will use to register a new blueprint.
+Ekaayam will pass in an ``app`` object as specified in the hook spec, which we will use to register a new blueprint.
 It is also possible to completely omit the ``app`` argument from the function where it is **not possible** to add new arguments to the hook implemention.

-For a complete list of all available hooks in FlaskBB see the :ref:`hooks` section.
+For a complete list of all available hooks in Ekaayam see the :ref:`hooks` section.

 pytest and pluggy are good resources to get better understanding on how to